Raj Prashasti: Chapter 22 (Conflict with Aurangzeb)

 The verses in this sarga are 50.

 In Samvat 1735, Chaitra Shukla 11, Maharajkumar Jai Singh went to Ajmer by order of Raj Singh.
 From there, he went on to Delhi and met Aurangzeb.
 This meeting took place in a camp, two kos outside Delhi.
 Aurangzeb felicitated him with a garland of pearls, Urobhusha, Zareen clothes, an ornate elephant and many horses.
 Similarly, he gave zareen clothes and horses to Chandrasen Jhala and Purohit Garibadas and appropriate gifts to other Thakurs who accompanied them.

-Afterwards, Jai Singh wen for a darshan of Ganyuktesvar Shiva temple and took a bath on the banks of the Ganga and donated silver-tuladan.
+Afterwards, Jai Singh went for a darshan of Ganyuktesvar Shiva temple and took a bath on the banks of the Ganga and donated silver-tuladan.
 He also donated an elephant and a horse.
 Later, he travelled to Vrindavan and Mathura and arrived back in Udaipur in Jyeshtha month.

 In Samvat 1736, Aurangzeb arrived in Mewar on the day of Paush Krishna Ekadashi.
 Prior to this, his son Akbar and commander Tahavvar Khan had already made camps in the palace of Rajnagar with their army.
 There his soldiers committed atrocities.
 Sakta, the son of Sabal Singh Puravat, fought against them.
 One Chundavat and twenty other warriors were killed in this battle.

 Then Maharana ordered the Rajputs to reach the valley of Dewari with determination to fight along with cannons and ammunition.
 Aurangzeb also came to the valley of Dewari and stayed there for 21 days after demolishing its gate.
 It is said that once he went to Udaipur hiding in the night.
 Akbar and Tahavwar Khan also came to Udaipur.

 From there, Akbar proceeded towards Eklingji.
 But he returned to his camp after encountering the forces at the ghats of Anderi and Cheerwa.
 Jhala Pratap Singh of Kargetpur snatched two elephants from the royal army and presented them to Maharana.
 The Balla people of Bhadesar caught many elephants, horses and camels from the emperor's army and presented them to the Maharana.
 Maharana was then staying in Nainwara.
 In this way, with around 50 thousand people killed, Aurangzeb reached Chitrakoot by an alternate route.
 Prince Akbar and Hasan Ali Khan too arrived there through 'Chappan' region.